-- OS/2 subsystems runs OS/2 applications - Logon and Security Subsystems authenticates users logging to to Windows 2000 systems - Users are required to have account names and passwords - The authentication package authenticates users whenever they attempt to access an object in the system - Windows 2000 uses Kerberos as the default authentication package
+- OS/2 subsystems runs OS/2 applications - Logon and Security Subsystems authenticates users logging on to Windows 7 systems - Users are required to have account names and passwords. - The authentication package authenticates users whenever they attempt to access an object in the system. - Windows 7 uses Kerberos as the default authentication package